 Ms. Sullivan is consistently ranked as a leading trial lawyer nationally in a range of publications, including Chambers USA, Chambers Global, Legal 500 and Lawdragon.

 Allison Brown is a nationally recognized trial lawyer with extensive experience in complex commercial litigation.
-She shared the AmLaw Litigation Daily’s Litigator of the Week award with Diane Sullivan in October 2018.
+She was named The AmLaw Litigation Daily’s Litigator of the Week in March 2019 and shared the award with Diane Sullivan in October 2018.

 Ms. Brown has recently served as trial counsel in a wide variety of matters, including a high-profile antitrust case brought by the Federal Trade Commission to block a multibillion-dollar merger and a high-stakes international commercial dispute involving alleged pollution of the Passaic River in New Jersey.